wix-playground/dapperdox/README.md

 2. Guides and other authored documentation

 Documentation is built from assets, which mostly consist of styles, page templates and template fragments, grouped together to form a theme.
-To customise the documentation:
+To customise the documentation you have several options:

 1. Alternative themes may be used to change the look and feel.
-2. Additional assets may be provided to extend the generated documentation, such as guides
+2. Additional assets may be provided to extend the generated documentation, such as guides and other authored documentation.
+3. Authored content may be overlaid on top of the specification generated reference documentation.
-3. Parts of a theme may be overridden (advanced topic)
+3. Parts of a theme may be overridden.

 In general, documentation should be written using [Github Flavoured Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), which seamlessly integrates with the reference documentation generated from the OpenAPI specification.